For financial entities, risk leaders, and compliance teams

 • -Regular testing of ICT tools and systems

-• -Threat-Led Penetration Testing (TLPT) at least every 3 years for designated entities
+• -Threat-Led Penetration Testing (TLPT) at least every 3 years for entities identified by competent authorities

 • -Testing on live production systems with safeguards